-We draw attention to Note 1 in the financial statements, which indicates that the Company had limited working capital as at October 31, 2022 and continuing operating losses during the year ended October 31, 2022.
+We draw attention to Note 1 in the financial statements, which indicates that the Company had continuing losses during the year ended October 31, 2023 and, as of that date, the Company has limited working capital.
 As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that material uncertainties exist that cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.